Knowledgeissweet/My_Story_App/story/docs/Story_docs/docs/docs/storyapp.md

 {% endblock body %}
 ```
+> ℹ️ **Info**
-> ℹ️ **Info**: The `get_absolute_url` function in the template might trigger an error.
+> The `get_absolute_url` function in the template might trigger an error.
 That is because we have not defined the function yet.
 Don't worry.
 We would get to it shortly.

 The `story_list.html` template allows us to view and search the story list, but it doesn't allow us to view each story's details (story body).